 4.4.19 Information retained by the Manufacturer

-4.4.19.1 A detailed account is required regarding information retained by the Manufacturer in the course of service delivery, such as Processing Data (as defined below) and access Data (as defined below).
+4.4.19.1 A detailed account is required regarding information retained by the Manufacturer in the course of service delivery, such as Processing Data (as defined below) and Subscription Data (as defined below).

 4.4.19.2 A detailed account is required regarding the information-retention policy and the mechanisms used to delete information where necessary.

-4.4.19.3 Insofar as the Supplier or the Manufacturer retains data, a detailed account is required regarding the means of protecting the information and the tools and processes meant to prevent unauthorized access to the information.
+4.4.19.3 Insofar as the Supplier or the Manufacturer retains data, a detailed account is required regarding the means of protecting the information and the tools and processes that are meant to prevent unauthorized access to the information.

 4.4.19.4 A detailed account is required regarding the process of allowing access to said data, the user groups authorized to view the information, and the control processes for detection of authorization abuse.